chadchudson/learning/src/site/notes/Church/Bible Study/2023-11-17 - Isa4121-4217 - Behold Your God - Expectations.md

 God is our good, good Father who loves us and gives us good gifts.
 ### God's Expectations of People

 God has expectations of us also.
-He also has expectations of sacrifices, but unlike the expectations of idols, the sacrifices are His own.
+He also has expectations of sacrifices, but unlike the expectation of sacrifices from the idols, the sacrifices are His own.
 He sacrificed his own son, and restore us to himself.

 His expectation of us?
 In response to his sacrifice, worship, and praise him, give him glory.